jprayner/bbc-jumbo/README.md

 Credit: music by [Music Unlimited](https://pixabay.com/users/music_unlimited-27600023/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=music&amp;utm_content=124008) from
 [Pixabay](https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=music&amp;utm_content=124008)

-## Building

-Ensure that you have [BeebAsm](https://github.com/stardot/beebasm) in your PATH and execute `run.sh` to generate `src/jumbo.ssd` disk image which you can load onto your Beeb using your storage solution of choice.

 ## Running

+Grab `jumbo.ssd` from the [Releases page](https://github.com/jprayner/bbc-jumbo/releases) and load onto your Beeb using your storage solution of choice.

 The SSD is bootable so shift+BREAK should do the trick to kick off the menu or alternatively: